apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 5 - Add Security Policies/README.md

 - Select the revision deployed to the test environment.
 This might be revision 1 for you.

 - Select the Deployment dropdown, to UNdeploy the older revision from the test environment.
+Confirm the UNdeploy.

 - Click the revision dropdown again, and select the latest revision.

 - Again select the Deployment dropdown, to Deploy the newest revision to the test environment.
+Confirm the Deploy.

 ## Testing the OAuth 2.0 Token Validation Policy without a Token